dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 {{< notice warning >}}
 The above code will **delete all duplicate images** from your folder.
+To not risk losing any data, I recommend making a backup copy of your files before deleting.

-I recommend setting `dry_run=True` to see which files will be deleted first and then doing the actual bulk deletion.
+Setting `dry_run=True` in the function tells Fastdup to list all files that will be deleted.
+Once you're sure, then set `dry_run=False` to perform the actual deletion.

 📝 **NOTE**: Check out the [Fastdup documentation](https://visual-layer.github.io/fastdup/#fastdup.delete_components) to learn more about the parameters you can tweak.
 {{< /notice >}}